+Receive Join(S,G)

-Receive Join(S,G) A Join(S,G) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I.
+A Join(S,G) is received on interface I with its Upstream Neighbor Address set to the router's primary IP address on I.

-The (S,G) downstream state machine on interface I transitions to the Join state.
-The Prune-Pending Timer is canceled (without triggering an expiry event).
-The Expiry Timer is restarted, set to maximum of its current value and the HoldTime from the triggering Join/Prune message.
+The (S,G) downstream state machine on interface I remains in Join state.
+The Expiry Timer (ET) is restarted and is then set to the maximum of its current value and the HoldTime from the triggering Join/Prune message.